-Radio Broadcasting contained too many vague definitions, gave too much power to legislative and executive branches of government in regulating broadcasting, and assigned a priority right to use national transmission networks to state broadcasters.
-Another illustrative case is the 1998 Law on Coverage Procedure by Mass Media of the Performance of State Authorities and Local Self-Government.
-As an international human rights consultant indicated, the general approach of this law to freedom of expression was problematic and some provisions of the law were particularly harmful: for instance, rules on the accreditation of journalists, editorial independence, and the National Television Company and National Radio Company.
+1998 Law on Coverage Procedure by Mass Media of the Performance of State Authorities and Local Self-Government.
+As an international human rights consultant indicated, the general approach of this law to freedom of expression was problematic and some provisions of the law were particularly harmful: for instance, rules on the accreditation of journalists, editorial independence, and the National Television Company and National Radio Company.23

 In addition, President Kuchma managed to pass a number of regulations that often changed the rules of the game in the media market and allowed for more efficient media manipulation.
 For instance, in June 1999 the Cabinet of Ministers increased tenfold the annual charge for using radio frequencies for the period 1 July - 31 December 1999.
-This regulation also made the procedure of obtaining permits for the use of transmitters very complicated, which led to several regional channels discontinuing broadcasting.
-In September 1998 the President signed another decree - 'On Improvement of State Management in the Area of Information'.
-Essentially, this decree established a state monopoly in the area of printing and distribution of publications - it provided for the creation of two state-owned companies Ukrteleradio and Ukrpoligrafizdat, which held 100 per cent of the shares in the state publishing enterprises and TV and radio companies.
-As a www.humanrights.coe.int/Media/atcm/2001/Ukraine/Analysis%20Jakubowicz%20%20(EN).rtf, accessed 16 April 2008.
+This regulation also made the procedure of obtaining permits for the use of transmitters very complicated, which led to several regional channels discontinuing broadcasting.24 In September 1998 the President signed another decree -'On Improvement of State Management in the Area of Information'.
+Essentially, this decree established a state monopoly in the area of printing and distribution of publications - it provided for the creation of two stateowned companies Ukrteleradio and Ukrpoligrafizdat, which held 100 per cent of the shares in the state publishing enterprises and TV and radio companies.
+As a result of this decree, several situations occurred where Ukrpoligrafizdat confiscated premises and property from local newspapers, or simply refused publication of more critically oriented newspapers.25